Encyclopedia: Pre-modern encyclopedias

 From India, the Siribhoovalaya (Kannada: ಸಿರಿಭೂವಲಯ), variously dated to c.
 800 AD, the 15th century, or an even more recent time, is a work of Kannada literature written by Kumudendu Muni, a Jain monk.
 It is unique because rather than employing alphabets, it is composed entirely in Kannada numerals.
 Many philosophies which existed in the Jain classics are eloquently and skillfully interpreted in the work.

 The 2nd century BC reference work Shiben has been described as a Chinese encyclopedia of genealogies, while the Huanglan, completed in the 220s, was an early leishu encyclopedia.
-The Yiwen Leiju, completed in 624, was a landmark literature encyclopedia of the early Tang dynasty.
-The Tongdian, Tongzhi and Wenxian Tongkao were three comprehensive encyclopedias of the Tang, Song and Yuan dynasties, and were collectively referred to as the Three Tongs (Santong).
+The Yiwen Leiju, completed in 624, was a landmark literature encyclopedia of the early Tang dynasty; other important leishu encyclopedias from the Tang include the Chuxue ji and Liutie.
+The Tongdian, Tongzhi and Wenxian Tongkao were three comprehensive institutional encyclopedias of the Tang, Song and Yuan dynasties, and were collectively referred to as the Three Tongs (Santong).
 The enormous encyclopedic works of the Four Great Books of Song, compiled by the 11th century during the early Song dynasty (960–1279), was a massive literary undertaking for the time.
 The last encyclopedia of the four, the Prime Tortoise of the Record Bureau, amounted to 9.4 million Chinese characters in 1,000 written volumes.
 The Yongle Encyclopedia (completed 1408) comprised 11,095 volumes, making it the largest paper encyclopedia in world history.

 There were many great encyclopedists throughout Chinese history, including the scientist and statesman Shen Kuo (1031–1095) with his Dream Pool Essays of 1088; the statesman, inventor, and agronomist Wang Zhen (active 1290–1333) with his Nong Shu of 1313; and Song Yingxing (1587–1666) with his Tiangong Kaiwu.
 Song Yingxing was termed the "Diderot of China" by British historian Joseph Needham.